outdreamer/build-a-cure/docs/tasks/implementation_options.md

 			# above we applied a 'structure' definition route of the definition of each term in the input
 			# additional iterations of this process could apply a 'logic' or 'math' definition route to further similarize the input state to runnable code

+		# apply a 'combination' structure to convert 'output core components' into an output 'function'
+		# combine the "connected 'input' and 'output' core components" into the output 'function' structure
+		# thereby 'connecting' the 'output' components with the output 'function' structure

 		if interface == 'function':

+			# if available variables (structured_component_interactions) include components of a function
+			# then to apply the 'function' interface to create a 'function', we need to 'combine' those components

 			# standardize the structured_component_interactions until its in a function format